SimScale: Learning to Drive via Real-World Simulation at Scale: Experiments

 where $S_m$ is the sub-metric: penalty terms set $\mathcal{M}_\text{pen}$ includes No-at-fault Collisions (NC), Drivable Area Compliance (DAC), Driving Direction Compliance (DDC), and Traffic Light Compliance (TLC); weighted average terms set $\mathcal{M}_\text{avg}$ includes Time-to-Collision (TTC), Ego Progress (EP), Lane Keeping (LK), History Comfort (HC), and extended comfort (EC).
 Note that $\mathrm{EPDMS}$ in \cmtt{navhard} further incorporates several modifications, \eg, two-stage aggregation, reactive traffic simulation, and the exclusion of penalties in cases where the human expert driver also fails.

 \boldparagraph{Models and Training.} To thoroughly validate our model-agnostic simulation data, we select one representative open-source model for each paradigm discussed in Sec.~\ref{sec:cotraining}: the regression-based LTF~\cite{kashyap2022transfuser}, the diffusion-based DiffusionDrive~\cite{liao2025diffusiondrive}, and the scoring-based GTRS-Dense~\cite{li2025gtrs}.
 We adopt their official implementations with two modifications: the input image resolution is unified to $2048\times512$, and the LiDAR inputs are removed to align with the \cmtt{navhard} evaluation setting.
 All models are trained from scratch on NVIDIA H20-3e GPUs.
 To ensure fair comparison, each model follows the same training strategy, whether using only the \cmtt{navtrain} split or augmented with simulation data.

-\textbf{(1) LTF}~\cite{kashyap2022transfuser} employs pretrained ResNet34~\cite{he2016deep} as image encoder and is trained for 100 epochs on 8 GPUs with a total batch size of 512 and a learning rate of $2.83\times10^{-4}$.

-\textbf{(2) DiffusionDrive}~\cite{liao2025diffusiondrive} employs pretrained ResNet34~\cite{he2016deep} as image encoder and applies truncated diffusion with 20 clustered anchors.
-It is trained for 100 epochs on 8 GPUs with a total batch size of 512 and a learning rate of $6\times10^{-4}$.

-\textbf{(3) GTRS-Dense}~\cite{li2025gtrs} employs pretrained ResNet34~\cite{he2016deep} or V2-99~\cite{lee2019centermask} as image encoder with an action space of 16,384 trajectories.
-It is trained for 50 epochs on 32 GPUs with a total batch size of 352 and a learning rate of $4\times10^{-4}$.
-We use a vocabulary of 16,384 trajectories for training.
-At inference time, 8,192 trajectories are used for \cmtt{navhard}, while the full 16,384 trajectories are used for \cmtt{navtest}.
+For more details, please refer to Sec.~\ref{sec:supp_imple_model} in supplementary.